adr/madr/docs/decisions/adr-template.md

-{You might want to provide additional evidence/confidence for the decision outcome here and/or document the team agreement on the decision and/or define when this decision when and how the decision should be realized and if/when it should be re-visited.
+{You might want to provide additional evidence/confidence for the decision outcome here and/or document the team agreement on the decision and/or define when this decision when and how the decision should be realized and if/when it should be re-visited and/or how the decision is validated (e.g., archunit tests).
  Links to other decisions and resources might here appear as well.}

 <!-- markdownlint-disable-file MD013 -->